-Following ravulizumab treatment in adult and paediatric patients with PNH not previously treated with complement-inhibitors and patients with PNH previously treated with eculizumab in Phase 3 trials, immediate, complete and sustained inhibition of serum free C5 (concentration of < $0.5 \mu g/mL$) was observed by the end of the first infusion and sustained throughout the entire 26-week treatment period in all patients.
-Immediate and complete inhibition of serum free C5 was also observed in adult and paediatric patients with aHUS by the end of the first infusion and throughout the 26-week treatment period.
+Following ravulizumab treatment in adult and paediatric patients with PNH not previously treated with complement inhibitors and patients with PNH previously treated with eculizumab in Phase 3 trials, immediate, complete and sustained inhibition of serum free C5 (concentration of < $0.5 \mu g/mL$ ) was observed by the end of the first infusion and sustained throughout the entire 26-week treatment period in all patients.
+Immediate and complete inhibition of serum free C5 was also observed in adult and paediatric patients with aHUS, in adult patients with gMG and in adult patients with NMOSD by the end of the first infusion and throughout the 26-week treatment period.

-The extent and duration of the pharmacodynamic response in patients with PNH and aHUS were exposure-dependent with ravulizumab.
-Free C5 levels less than 0.5 μ g/mL were correlated with maximal intravascular haemolysis control and complete terminal complement inhibition.
+The extent and duration of the pharmacodynamic response in patients with PNH, aHUS, gMG or NMOSD were exposure-dependent with ravulizumab.
+Free C5 levels less than 0.5 μg/mL were correlated with maximal intravascular haemolysis control and complete terminal complement inhibition.
+In gMG, terminal complement activation leads to MAC deposition at the neuromuscular junction and impairment of neuromuscular transmission.
+In NMOSD, uncontrolled terminal complement activation caused by anti-AQP4 autoantibodies leads to MAC- and C5a-dependent inflammation, which results in astrocyte necrosis, increased permeability of the blood-brain barrier and damage to surrounding glial cells and neurons.